-Below are some basic requirements for keeping your exotic reptile pet fit and healthy!
+Below are some basic requirements for keeping your exotic reptile pet fit and healthy.

 Although there are many different species, in general lizards are considered overweight when they have a thick layer of fat over their backs and sides.
 They will also have fat deposits under their necks, and a pear-shaped torso (rather than streamlined).
 Very obese lizards will have a tail that is wider than their bodies.
 A healthy lizard will typically have enough fat in their tail so that it is nearly the width of the rest of their body.